grame-cncm/faustide/README.md

 #### Code Editing
 The editor engine is based on [Monaco Editor](https://microsoft.github.io/monaco-editor/).
 It provides _syntax highlighting_, _auto completion_, _code hinting_ and direct access to the _online documentation_.
 The documentation command (Ctrl-D) uses the function name at the cursor position to locate the relevant information.

+#### Vim Mode Support
+The Monaco Editor supports an optional mode for Vim users.
+To enable it, open the command pane (F1) and search for 'Toggle Vim Mode'.
+The same command is used to desactivate this functionality.
+Alternatively, you can right click on the editor and press 'Open Command Palette' to open the contextual menu.

 #### Project Files
 Several DSP files can be added in the top-left *Project Files* section and edited independently.
 Any non standard library, like a *foo.lib* file, can simply be added by drag/drop, then used in the DSP code with `import("foo.lib");`.
 DSP files or libraries can also be loaded or saved with the *Upload* and *Save As* buttons in the left column.